jonashackt/spring-boot-vuejs/README.md

 Now our App is finally able to use the dynamically set port!
 You may have a look onto the Developer Console when accessing the [Service.vue](https://github.com/jonashackt/spring-boot-vuejs/blob/master/frontend/src/components/Service.vue) and see the output of the port:

+> To retain the ability of using the webpack dev-server locally, we configure `API_PORT: '"8080"'` in `dev.env.js`, so that we have the right PORT setting for the webpack dev-server Proxy configuration